 Whatever’s troubling you, finding the right therapist is as much about their style and personality as their qualifications.
 On becoming a therapist I thought a lot about what qualities have been important to me during my times spent as a client: warmth, approachability, open-mindedness and the ability to laugh with me, when appropriate, all scored highly.
 So I endeavour to bring these qualities to my own practice.

 I am a registered member of BACP and during the pandemic have moved my whole practice online.
-I have worked with a range of people of different backgrounds, professions, sexualities, races, ethnicities and ages.
+I have worked with a range of people from different communities.
 If you're a man wondering if it will be ok talking to a woman about your issues, I have worked with as many men as I have women.
 I have particular experience working with anxiety and also Complex PTSD.

 The type of things I can help you with include: